Envira Gallery Blog

 • Customers can share purchased photos directly to social media.

-If you’re an activity photographer who often shoots tours or other events, TourPhotos is a perfect solution for providing photos to your clients easily.
+If you’re an activity photographer who often shoots tours or other events, TourPhotos is a perfect solution for providing photos to your clients.
 Plus, the service includes staff management features where collaborators can upload photos and earn a % of sales.

 Pricing / Payout: It offers a transaction-based plan where TourPhotos keeps a 20%-25% commission.
-Or, pay a monthly fee and use the service to provide free photos to clients.
+You can also pay a monthly fee to provide free photos to clients.

 Get started with TourPhotos today!

-The best site to sell photos online is your own website.
-It’s easy to create your WordPress photography site and sell images with Envira Gallery, and you won’t pay any commission fees.
-However, since most of the stock agency sites and platforms on our list don’t require exclusive selling rights, you can have your own site while earning passive income from other photo-selling websites!
+Trick question—your website is the best site to sell photos online.
+You have complete control and won’t pay any commission fees.
+Plus, creating a WordPress photography site and selling images is easy with Envira Gallery.
+That said, most stock agency sites don’t require exclusive selling rights.
+So, you can sell photos on your own site while earning passive income from other photo-selling websites!

 • iStock Photo by Getty Images – Non-exclusive microstock site that pays 15%-45% royalties.

-• Dreamstime – Stock website that allows you to curate your galleries and pays 25%-45% commission for non-exclusive images.
+• Dreamstime – Stock website that allows you to curate your galleries and pays a 25% to 45% commission for non-exclusive images.

-• Fine Art America – Print-on-demand service that handles all order aspects.
-They focus on fine art and pay a 35% commission, but you set your own prices.
+• Fine Art America – Print-on-demand service that handles all ordering aspects.
+They focus on fine art and pay a 35% commission, but you set the prices.

 • Stocksy – Somewhat niche with a focus on artsy, high-quality photos.
 It requires selling exclusivity and pays contributors 50%-75% of the purchase price.